ifmeo-hamburg/regoz/regoz-cb/_build/html/_sources/exercises/overview.md

 # Overview of exercises

-Exercises are paper-based and also using Java Ocean Atlas.
-These do not require scientific programming.
+Exercises are paper-based and also using Python.

-Exercises are assigned bi-weekly with approximately 1 week to work on them, before they are discussed in the next Uebungen course meeting time.
+Exercises are assigned bi-weekly with approximately 1 week to work on them before they are due.
+Answers should be submitted on the Course website (Moodle).